 Pumpkin spice syrup - this is an essential ingredient.
 If you are short on time it's fine to use a store-bought syrup.
 I used Monin.
 However, if you feel so inclined, you can make your own pumpkin spice syrup.
 Alternatively, you could make my chai spice syrup and use that instead.

-Coffee liqueur – I used Kahlua.
-It is sweet, richly flavoured and relatively thick, an all-round winner in this pumpkin spice espresso martini.
+Coffee liqueur - I used Kahlua.
+It is sweet, richly flavoured and relatively thick, an all-round winner in this cosy autumnal cocktail.
 Less sweet options would be Tia Maria or Mr Black.

-A cocktail shaker is the ideal option when making your pumpkin spice espresso martini.
+A cocktail shaker is the ideal option when making your spices espresso martini.
 Alternatively, a large screw-top jar will suffice but it must be strong enough to stand-up to having ice shaken in it.

 Strain your drink using either a hawthorne strainer or a julep strainer to stop the ice falling into the glass.
 A small fine-meshed sieve works well too.